evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## User interface and control

-Lotus Eletre R has a single screen.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large.
 The touch screen on the dashboard's center  is 15,1 inches large.

 <figur>